We are losing the battle against spyware

 - this means they now have to track us around the entire web – not too far from old spyware

-- and line last generation they don't care if they bring our machines to a crawling halt in the process.
+- and like last generation of adware and spyware they don't care if they bring our machines to a crawling halt in the process.

 Some will probably say it was like this from the beginning.
 I'd say they weren't.
 The early ads were unintrusive.
 They were targeted to the thing you were reading about, not what some dumb AI picked to insult me and my family today.